How is APS diagnosed

 If your doctor does make a diagnosis based on the positive blood test and symptoms, it is likely they will refer you to a specialist.
 The particular type of specialist can depend from hospital to hospital throughout the UK, but it is likely you will see either a haematologist or a rheumatologist.
 Most early pregnancy units will have a specialist to treat women with APS.

 Our charity maintains the only national directory of APS specialists throughout the UK, based on recommendations we receive from patients.

-Thanks to other patients supplying and sharing their information, we are able to provide this unique national directory of APS specialist.
+Thanks to patients supplying and sharing their information, we are able to provide a national directory of APS specialists for the UK.